 Monitoring Pest Activity

 Before attempting to eliminate a newly spotted organism, it’s best to monitor the population over a period of time.
-By doing this, you can determine whether the population is large enough to pose a substantial threat, requiring actionable measures to control, or too insignificant to require drastic measures.
+By doing this, you can determine whether the population is large enough to pose a substantial threat.
+These may require actionable measures to control, or may be too insignificant to require drastic measures.

 Pest populations naturally fluctuate and may rise or decline due to factors which are not always apparent.
 Immediately reacting to a sight of a potential pest is often unnecessary and reckless.